electronicgore/PTBF-soundboard/README.md

 (or move the file from the repo to the PTBF folder).
 Then in the command prompt run `python run_soundbot.py` while in the PTBF folder.

+# Quickstart
-Create a `sounds` folder in your bot folder.
+Create a `sounds` folder in your PTBF folder.
 Put some audio files in there, e.g. `wow.mp3`.
 Type `!updatesb` in chat.
 Now you and your viewers can play this sound using the command `!sb wow`.

 # Config options
-The following options are relevant for the soundboard and are set in `./config/config.json`:
+The following options are relevant for the soundboard and are set in `./config/config.json` (run and kill the bot once after installation to generate the config file):

 ## General soundbank config
 * `soundbank_path` (default: `./sounds`): path to folder with all the sounds.
 All paths to individual sound files must then be relative to this folder.